transistorgit/dbus-gridmeter-sml/README.md

 Alpha version, use by own risk https://github.com/timostark/venus.dbus-iobroker-smartmeter was taken as comfortable starting point, thank you for the fish.

+This driver makes it possible to connect an optical smart meter reading head like [this at Amazon](https://www.amazon.de/Hichi-Lesekopf-Stromz%C3%A4hler-optisch-auslesen/dp/B0BTC8RSKL/ref=sr_1_3) to an Raspi with Venus OS and let it's ESS control the Multiplus for zero feed in.

 ## prerequisites
 * install pip:
    * opkg update